fabrizioromanelli/deepforge/README.md

 ## Changelog

+16.11.2023 - Version 0.0.7: Adding type annotations, Docstrings and implementation of raise conditions.

+08.11.2023 - Version 0.0.6: Refactoring of the deepforge library.

 13.10.2023 - Version 0.0.5: Integration of a fully functional Denoising AutoEncoder class.

 12.10.2023 - Version 0.0.4: Integration of a fully functional Convolutional Recurrent Neural Network class.